graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/global-switches.md

 Code that utilizes `GraphQLAttribute`s, such as auto-registering graph types, will scan the CLR type's owning module and assembly and apply any globally-defined attributes found.
 Globally-defined attributes may be configured to execute before or after individually-specified attributes by changing the `GraphQLAttribute.Priority` value.
+When writing your globally-defined attribute do not forget to mark it with `AttributeUsage` attribute and include `AttributeTargets.Assembly` or `AttributeTargets.Module`.